JesseHsiu/retro-issue-slack-bot/README.md

 SM(Scrum master) can start/stop/notify members to submit their retro in channel.
 Members within the channel can submit their retro in slack bot DM.
-All retro issues are created & saved in Github repo with an milestone name.
+All retro issues are created & saved in Github repo issue with a milestone name.

 ![螢幕快照 2019-06-04 下午10 28 49](https://user-images.githubusercontent.com/7819967/58888028-48fd4200-8719-11e9-8d72-a222512ff9ea.png)

 ## Why creating this?
 We love sprint retrospective for improving entire scrum team. :+1:

-In old ways, I will firstly create a google sheet for members to submitting retros.
+In old ways, I will firstly create a google sheet for members to submit retros.
 SM needs to look at responses in google sheet & notify memeber's that has not submitted.
 Also, it's hard for tracking all the retro issues in different sheet.